Service brief · Chapter I · Incorporation

 The MoA and the AoA

-Two documents form the constitution of every Private Limited Company — the Memorandum of Association and the Articles of Association.
-They are filed with the Registrar at the moment of incorporation and remain binding on the company, its directors, and its shareholders for as long as the company exists.
+Every Private Limited Company has two founding documents — the Memorandum of Association (MoA) and the Articles of Association (AoA).
+They are filed when the company is created and bind the company, its directors, and its shareholders for the company's entire life.

-The MoA defines the outer limits of what the company is permitted to do.
-It contains six mandatory clauses:
+The MoA sets the outer limits of what your company is allowed to do.
+Four things to know:

 1. i.